aurelienkochalski/portfolio/README.md

 - `npm run dev`: Starts *Next.js* in development mode with hot module replacement, error reporting, watch mode, and more).
 Use it when you add new features to the project.
 - `npm run build`: Creates an optimized production build in the `.next` folder.
 - `npm start`: After building, use this to starts a Next.js server in production mode.
 - `npm run font`: Generate the font subset from a list of character.
-Automatically called by the `build` task.
+Automatically called by the `build` and `build-static`tasks.
+- `npm run build-static`: Creates a statically generated production build in the `out` folder.

 ----